opensubsonic/open-subsonic-api/content/en/docs/_index.md

   Complete API documentation and reference.
 ---

-## What is OpenSubsonic API.
+## What is OpenSubsonic API?

-The OpenSubsonic API allows anyone to build their own programs using a compatible server, whether they’re on the web, the desktop or on mobile devices.
+The OpenSubsonic API allows anyone to build their own programs using a compatible server, whether they're on the web, the desktop, or on mobile devices.
 All the OpenSubsonic-compatible apps (clients and servers) are built using the OpenSubsonic API.

-The OpenSubsonic API allows you to call methods that respond in [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) style xml or json.
-Since most clients now only rely on json, this documentation only shows the json answers in the documentation.
+The OpenSubsonic API allows you to call methods that respond in [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) style XML or JSON.
+Since most clients now only rely on JSON, this documentation only shows the JSON answers in the documentation.

-This project is built upon the original [Subsonic API](https://www.subsonic.org/pages/api.jsp)
+This project is built upon the original [Subsonic API](https://www.subsonic.org/pages/api.jsp).

 See:

 - [OpenSubsonic API](./opensubsonic-api) for the API documentation.
 - [Goals](#goals) for some of the goals of this project.
-- [Issues](#addressing-issues-with-the-subsonic-api) for some of the issues this projects tries to solve over the original API.
+- [Issues](#addressing-issues-with-the-subsonic-api) for some of the issues this project tries to solve over the original API.

 ## Participants

 OpenSubsonic is built with servers and clients trying to improve the global media center ecosystem by providing a common expandable API that can fit most of the needs of modern music apps.

-Any server or client can join the organisation and make proposal [OpenSubsonic](https://github.com/opensubsonic/open-subsonic-api/discussions).
-The only condititions is that if (as a client) you request an API extensions that are accepted you engage yourself in implementing it in your client in a timely manner.
+Any server or client can join the organization and make proposals [OpenSubsonic](https://github.com/opensubsonic/open-subsonic-api/discussions).
+The only condition is that if (as a client) you request an API extension that is accepted, you engage yourself in implementing it in your client in a timely manner.

 ### Servers